vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 - The SST file can be imported only in Linux.

 - The default value of the property is not supported.
-Because the default value cannot validate in a schema when replacing SST files directly.
+Because the default value cannot be validated in a schema when SST files are replaced directly.

 ## Background information